Cleoing/phase-field-method/README.md

 # Code
 Code could be divided into three parts:set up, simulation and plot.
 In the setup part, people can change parameters for obtaining different result.

-parameters.pdf could be regarded as a guidance for changing parameters
+parameters.txt could be regarded as a guidance for changing parameters

 # Examples
 see Examples for the example data and result for the model